Pure point diffraction and entropy beyond the Euclidean space: Introduction

-In \cite[Theorem 2.3]{lagarias1999geometric} it is shown that any FLC Delone subset of $\mathbb{R}^d$ has a finite patch counting entropy.
+In \cite[Theorem 2.3]{lagarias1999geometric} it is shown that any finite local complexity Delone subset of $\mathbb{R}^d$ has a finite patch counting entropy.
 Our result also shows that a similar result does not hold for LCA$_\sigma$ groups, even if the group is metrizable and the subset is considered to be pure point diffractive.

 Analyzing the techniques developed in \cite{baake2007pure} another notion of entropy comes into play.
-From a pure point diffractive subset $\omega$ a dynamical system is constructed by considering the closure $X_\omega$ of the translation orbit $\{\omega+g;\, g\in G\}$ with respect to an approbriate topology on the set of all closed subsets of the group.
+From a pure point diffractive subset $\omega$ a dynamical system is constructed by considering the closure $X_\omega$ of the translation orbit $\{\omega+g;\, g\in G\}$ with respect to an appropriate topology on the set of all closed subsets of the group.
 Acting on $X_\omega$ with $G$ by translation, i.e.\ considering the action of $(g,\xi)\mapsto \xi+g$ one can use the classical notion of topological entropy of this action \cite{adler1965topological, hauser2020relative, hauser2022entropy}.
 We will refer to this notion as the \emph{topological entropy of $\omega$}.
-In contrast to Theorem \ref{the:intro:Q2example} we have the following.
-Note that we do not need to impose any constraints on the metrizability of the group.
+In contrast to Theorem \ref{the:counterexamples} we have the following result (see Theorem \ref{the:topentropy0} below).
+Note that we do not need to impose any constraints on the metrizability of the group.\\